jon-jacky/Piety/browser/README.md

 structures to hide the link URLs off the display as most browsers do.

-There are commands and keycodes to load a linked page from its footnote in the body of the rendered text, or from its footnote at the end.
+There are commands and keycodes to load a linked page from its footnote number in the body of the rendered text, or from its footnote line at the end.
+See below.

 We use the already existing editor features instead of adding new ones just to support the browser.
 Instead of browser tabs,